joetimmerman/mlb_stats/README.md

 * Leverage Scenario data from: http://www.insidethebook.com/li.shtml

 ## Data
-Data folder stores extracts of primary tables from January 01, 2012 - April 04, 2017.
-Updates to follow
+Data folder stores extracts of primary tables from January 01, 2012 - July 06, 2017.

 ### Export.py
 Python script to export all or some of the tables.
 If passed without additional command line argument, it will run a full extract of the following tables: